AtanasovAtanas/interactive-content/EN/06-Sets-and-Maps-Advanced-Exercise/09-Problem.md

 Only a skillful programmer can track the user logs of the servers.

-You are given an input in the format:
+You are given input in the format:

 `IP=(IP.Address) message=(A&sample&message) user=(username)`